gaia-unlimited/community-example-applications/README.md

 ## Links to external repositories with further community examples

-* [Machine learning modelling of the completeness](https://github.com/Majakas/gaia-completeness-ml-demonstration) of subsamples of the Gaia catalogue by @Majakas.
+* [Machine learning modelling of the completeness](https://github.com/Majakas/gaia-completeness-ml-demonstration) of subsamples of the Gaia catalogue by [Taavet Kalda](https://github.com/Majakas).